KBlixt/PlexDBI/README.md

+# SCRIPT IS CURRENTLY BROKEN AND OBSOLETE.

 # PlexDBI

-# SCRIPT IS CURRENTLY BROKEN.
-RUNNING SCRIPT RESULT IN PLEX SHUTDOWN.

 This Python3 script is intended to manipulate Plex's homescreen table "Recently added movies" it can also use the tmdb-api if the user have an api key.
 Otherwise that'll be ignored.